 To sum up the facts we have seen so far, Islam is a religion of peace, love and compassion.
 This truth is accepted by many non-Muslim historians and theologians.
 One of these is the British historian Karen Armstrong, a former nun and an expert on Middle East history.
 In her book Holy War, which examines the history of the three divine religions, she makes the following comments:

-The following document by Omar (ra) shows us the kind of love and compassion Allah grants to man, provided that he adopts the character traits described in the Qur'an:
+The following document by Omar shows us the kind of understanding and concept of justice God grants to man, provided that he adopts the character traits described in the Qur'an:

 All these are very important examples revealing the understanding of justice and understanding of true believers.
-In a verse Allah commands the following:
+In a verse God commands the following:

-Allah commands you to return to their owners the things you hold on trust and,
+God commands you to return to their owners the things you hold on trust and, when you judge between people, to judge with justice.
+How excellent is what God exhorts you to do!
+God is All-Hearing, All-Seeing.
+(Qur'an, 4:58)

 Canon Taylor, one of the mission leaders of the Anglican Church, expresses the beauty revealed by the Islamic morality in one of his speeches as follows: